-Herbs de Provence Roast Chicken
+Herbs de Provence Chicken

-This is my favorite roast chicken I make.
-The flavor has so much depth; you can taste the herbs and sweet dijon mustard whether enjoying this dish hot or cold.
-It makes for great shredded chicken leftovers you can use in soup or salad.
-Here is what you will need:
+This is my favorite Sunday roast chicken recipe.
+The flavor has so much depth.
+You can taste the herbs and sweet dijon mustard whether enjoying this dish hot or cold.
+My meal prep clients have me make this recipe regularly.

-WHAT IS CONVECTION SETTING
+WHAT IS CONVECTION SETTING?

 What is convection setting?
 This is a setting on most new models of luxury brand ovens.
 How is it different from bake mode?
 A fan in the back of the oven rotates the hot air.

 Remember, when making this dish (and with everything you cook) your ingredients matter.
 If you are using herbs de provence your aunt bought you five years ago when she was in France, throw them away.
 They’ve lost their flavor.
 Herbs and spices should be used within one year of purchase for the best flavor and quality.